Skip to main content

 For more information about declaring Gradle repositories read the official guide.

-You may install the release version of the Android SDK into your local Maven repository.
-To do this execute the following commands in terminal:
+You may install the debug and release flavors of the Android SDK into your local Maven repository.
+To do this, execute the following commands in terminal:

 Installation to local Maven repository